ProFormA/taskxml/gradinghints/whitepaper-grades.md

 The XML schema of the grading-hints element starts with the root element \<grading-hints\>.
 The respective section of the XML schema definition (xsd) is:

     <xs:element name="grading-hints" type="tns:grading-hints-type">
-        ... keys omitted from this discussion ...
+        ... keys omitted from this documentation ...
     </xs:element>

-The <\grading-hints\> element includes the complete hierarchical grading scheme with all tests references, weights, accumulating functions and nullify conditions.
-Hierarchy nodes and conditions can get a title and descriptions.
+The \<grading-hints\> element includes the complete hierarchical grading scheme with all tests references, weights, accumulating functions and nullify conditions.
+Hierarchy nodes and conditions can get a displaytitle and descriptions.
 All information below this element except the root node is optional.
 Grader-specific hints from other XML namespaces can be included in xs:any elements.